 Although the New Year is an arbitrary date, we human beings are programmed to symbolic beginnings and endings and invest heavily in the power of renewal and the new start.
 And so, many of us began the New Year with resolutions – make a job move, exercise daily, learn Spanish, lose 3 kilos, answer all emails within 24 hours….
-All good ideas and honestly meant, but here we are one week into 2021 and already slipping and sliding down the slope of unfulfilled self-promises.
+All good ideas and honestly meant, but here we are one week into 2023 and already slipping and sliding down the slope of unfulfilled self-promises.
 So I would like to offer you 2 tools that can help with your New Year’s Resolutions.

 In his presentation to Trusted Coach Directory coaches this week, Leadership Team Coach Dave Stitt posed the question: How can we protect our confidence?
 One of his tools is to create habits.
 This is good advice in our context, as creating a habit is easier than fulfilling a resolution, because it tempts the brain with a doable action without any guilt attached.
 When we don’t fulfil a promise to ourselves, we are full of self-recrimination – which is a blow to our confidence.
 But without the glorious resolution I can happily get on with my habit; it’s just something I do every day.

 Start with one action, then the same action again, and so on.
 Soon, your actions have become habits, and you can proudly look back on your success.
 Checked your Excel sheet on contacts in your industry and reached out to 3 people this week.
 Exercised 3 times this week and went for a run on Saturday.
 Dedicated 10 minutes to Spanish learning materials over a coffee 3 times this week.
 Refused chocolate, dessert and alcohol all week.
 Answered 70-80% of emails every day.
 You’re well on your way!